DIPPAS: A Deep Image Prior PRNU Anonymization Scheme: Results and Discussion

 \subsection{PRNU-aware anonymization}

 In this scenario, the actual PRNU of the source device to be anonymized is known.
-Results are shown in terms of PSNR and AUC of the ROC curves for the three investigated datasets.
-Figs.~\ref{fig:dresden_prnu_clean_png}, \ref{fig:dresden_prnu_clean_jpg}, \ref{fig:vision_prnu_clean} refer to datasets $\mathcal{D}_u$, $\mathcal{D}_c$ and $\mathcal{V}$, respectively.
-It is important to notice that results must be analyzed by watching PSNR and AUC concurrently.
+Results are shown in terms of PSNR and AUC of the ROC curves for the three investigated datasets. \cref{fig:dresden_prnu_clean_png}, \cref{fig:dresden_prnu_clean_jpg}, \cref{fig:vision_prnu_clean} refer to datasets $\mathcal{D}_u$, $\mathcal{D}_c$ and $\mathcal{V}$, respectively. \red{For the sake of clarity in the following discussion, results for $L=25$ and $L=75$ are not depicted in these plots.} It is important to notice that results must be analyzed by watching PSNR and AUC concurrently.
 Indeed, high PSNR is a good result only if paired with low AUC.
 We therefore privilege solutions providing a good PSNR / AUC trade-off.
-To ease the readability of reported results, we separately analyze in brief paragraphs the performance of each PRNU-anonymization method.\\
+To ease the readability of reported results, we separately analyze in brief paragraphs the performance of each PRNU-anonymization method.\\ \textbf{Proposed DIPPAS method. } For all the investigated datasets, the proposed method is able to achieve \glspl{psnr} greater than $38$ dB, provided that a sufficiently high threshold $\tpsnr$ is chosen.
+Also in terms of \glspl{auc}, the proposed method can cover a wide range of possibilities, according to the chosen block size $B$ and amount of averaged blocks $L$.
+It is worth noticing that the application of local post-processing presented in \cref{subsec:assembly} allows an improvement of the results in all the three scenarios.
+The \gls{dip} approach alone, which corresponds to configuration $\{L = 1, B = 512\}$, often shows low \glspl{psnr} and too high \glspl{auc}.
+Instead, by working on smaller image blocks, both \gls{psnr} and \gls{auc} improve, even without averaging multiple blocks together (i.e., with $L = 1$).

+In general, the smaller the block size $B$, the better the \gls{psnr} achieved, even though this behaviour seems to attenuate for high values of $\tpsnr$.
+Besides, the more the amount of averaged blocks $L$, the better the achieved \gls{psnr}.
+Regarding Dresden-related datasets, middle values of $L$ seem to work better for achieving good \glspl{auc}, while dataset $\mathcal{V}$ requires higher values of $L$ for lowering the \gls{auc}.
+The achieved \glspl{auc} are better on Dresden-related datasets, i.e., \cref{fig:dresden_prnu_clean_png} and \cref{fig:dresden_prnu_clean_jpg}.
+For these two datasets, none of the state-of-the-art works outperforms the best DIPPAS results, while $\mathcal{V}$ dataset seems to be more challenging to be anonymized.\\ \textbf{Proposed method in \cite{Karakuecuek2015}. } The solution provided by \cite{Karakuecuek2015} achieves the best results in terms of PSNR for all three datasets.
+However, notice that the corresponding AUCs show very poor results if compared with DIPPAS and \cite{Mandelli2017} for Dresden-related datasets.
+Concerning the dataset $\mathcal{V}$ shown in \cref{fig:vision_prnu_clean}, the AUC obtained by \cite{Karakuecuek2015} seems to outperform every proposed strategy.